Gazipur

-Gazipur (গাজীপুর) is a city in central Bangladesh.
-Located in Gazipur District in Dhaka Division, it is a major industrial city 25 km north of Dhaka.
+Gazipur (গাজীপুর) is the seat of Gazipur District and the second-largest city in Dhaka Division of Bangladesh.
+It is a major industrial city 25 km north of the national capital Dhaka.
 It is a hub for the textile industry in Bangladesh, with 75% of all garment industries situated there.
 It is also part of Greater Dhaka.
+With a population of 2,677,715, it is the third most-populous city in Bangladesh.

-Since 2013, Gazipur has been governed by the Gazipur City Corporation, making it one of eleven cities of Bangladesh that are administered by a city corporation.
+Since 2013, Gazipur has been governed by the Gazipur City Corporation, making it one of thirteen cities in Bangladesh that are administered by a city corporation.

 Geography

 Mirzapur Union is situated in the north of the city, in the south Dhaka North City Corporation and Savar Yarpur Union.
 On the east side, there is Baria Union, Kaliganj Upazila, Gazipur and Sreepur Upazila, Gazipur.
 Mouchak and Maddhapara union of Kaliakair Upazila, and Shimulia and Damshona of Savar are at the west.